palant/palant.info/content/articles/pfp-pain-free-passwords-security-review/index.md

 ---
-title: "PfP: Pain-free Passwords security review"
-date: 2019-09-26T14:42:29+02:00
 author: Jane Doe
-description: "This is a guest post by Jane Doe, a security professional who was asked to do a security review of PfP: Pain-free Passwords.
-The review turned up three issues, one of them security-relevant."
 categories:
 - pfp
 - security
 - password-managers
+date: 2019-09-26 14:42:29+02:00
+description: 'This is a guest post by Jane Doe, a security professional who was asked to do a security review of PfP: Pain-free Passwords.
+The review turned up three issues, one of them security-relevant.'
+lastmod: '2020-09-01 10:05:53'
+title: 'PfP: Pain-free Passwords security review'
 ---

 *This is a guest post by Jane Doe, a security professional who was asked to do a security review of PfP: Pain-free Passwords.
 While publishing the results under her real name would have been preferable, Jane has good reasons to avoid producing content under her own name.*